avik-root/W3guard/README.md

 VirusTotal: Provides virus and malware scan data for enhanced security analysis.

+pgsql
+Copy
+Edit

-This version places the MintFire Team and introduces you as the main contributors after the tool description, followed by your LinkedIn and GitHub links.
+This version includes the MintFire Team section after the tool description and before the feature list, with links to LinkedIn and GitHub profiles for both **Avik Samanta** and **Anusha Gupta**.